 or doors, and the half-masting of flags as

 examples of mourning.
-To the left is a listing of
+Below is a listing of the

 Western Europe to the 19th Century

 The custom of wearing unadorned black clothing for mourning dates back at least to

 the Roman Empire, when the toga pulla made of dark-colored wool was worn during

 periods of mourning.

 Through the Middle Ages and Renaissance, distinctive mourning was worn for